Softpanorama

 Iterators Coroutines Exceptions Namespaces Humor Etc

 Ruby is an interesting Perl derivative with some OO-bent created by Yukihiro Matsumoto (aka "matz").
-Ruby the first major scripting language from Japan:
+Ruby was the first major scripting language developed in Japan:

 Ruby's syntax and design philosophy are heavily influenced by Perl.
 It has a lot of syntactic variability.
 Statement modifiers (if, unless, while, until, etc.) may appear at the end of any statement.
 Some key words are optional (the ``then'' in an ``if'' statement for example).
 Parentheses may sometimes be elided in method calls.
 The receiver of a method may usually be elided.
 Many, many things are lifted directly from Perl.
 Built in regular expressions, $_ and friends, here documents, the single-quoted / double-quoted string distinction, $ and @ prefixes to distinguish different kinds of names (but with different semantic) and so forth.
 Like Perl, Ruby has very good text processing facilities.
 Like Smalltalk, everything in Ruby is an object, and Ruby has blocks, iterators, meta-classes, operator overloading, etc.

 Ruby supports coroutines and exceptions out of the box like any modern language should.
-Among attractive Ruby features:
+That makes is significantly superior to Perl.
+Among other attractive Ruby features:

 Ruby like Smalltalk, provides closures and code blocks and uses them in the same way.
 The Ruby collection classes and iterators are more powerful and elegant than similar Python constructs (lambdas and list comprehensions):